shahriar-rahman/EDA-Civil-Engineering-Concrete-Dataset/README.md

     ├── figures            	<- Generated graphics and figures to be used in reporting │
     │
-    ├── notebooks          	<- All codes ported to Jupyter Notebooks │
+    ├── notebooks          	<- Optional script for Jupyter Notebooks for better visualization │
 	│
     ├── requirements.txt    	<- The requirements file for reproducing the analysis environment, e.g.